 Many companies try to create a healthy company culture and a positive workspace but fail no matter how hard they try to make the employees more engaged.
-Employees are sometimes not disconnected from their companies, but employers are.
-That is why you should work on management engagement.
+Employees are sometimes not disconnected from their companies, but managers are.
+That is why you should work on employer engagement.

-We will cover what an engaged employer brings to the table and give you some input on increasing your management engagement.
+We will cover what an engaged manager brings to the table and give you some input on increasing your employer engagement.

 In this article, we will talk about: